volodymyrhudyma/blog/content/blog/better-form-handling-with-formik-in-react.md

 As you may have noticed, we made all fields required, except of the **message**.
 Let it be optional.

+One more thing - Formik will allow **handleSubmit** function to be executed only if the form does not contain any errors.

+If there is at least one, the form can't be submitted, unless an error is fixed.

 ## Summary